ovoxojxy/HojichaResearchChannel/docs/behavior_extensions/cross_turn_information_retention.md

 ### Control Condition 1: Verbosity-Matched Comparison

 Compare trajectories with high explicit reference frequency against trajectories with zero explicit references, matched for: total tokens per trajectory, model verbosity baseline, and task complexity.
-If zero-reference trajectories succeed at equivalent rates, explicit markers are stylistic artifacts of verbose models, not functional retention mechanisms.
-Measure success rates across matched pairs and test for equivalence (not just correlation).
+Use equivalence testing (two one-sided tests, TOST) to determine whether success rates are statistically equivalent within a pre-specified equivalence margin.
+The equivalence margin should be justified based on effect size considerations (e.g., what difference in success rates would be practically meaningful).
+If the 90% confidence interval for the difference in success rates falls entirely within the equivalence margin, zero-reference trajectories succeed equivalently, indicating explicit markers are stylistic artifacts rather than functional retention mechanisms.

 ### Control Condition 2: Instruction-Following Confound